jeremiah-c-leary/vhdl-style-guide/docs/port_rules.rst

 This rule checks for valid suffixes on port identifiers.
 The default port suffixes are *_i*, *_o*, *_io*.

-Refer to the section `Configuring Prefix Suffix Rules <configuring.html#configuring-prefix-suffix-rules>`_ for information on changing the allowed suffixes.
+Refer to the section `Configuring Prefix and Suffix Rules <configuring.html#configuring-prefix-and-suffix-rules>`_ for information on changing the allowed suffixes.

 **Violation**